OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-4/README.md

-# Terraform Tutorial:
+# Terraform Tutorial

-# Create Terraform templates to spin up an EC2 and S3 bucket
+## Create Terraform templates to spin up an EC2 and to create an S3 bucket

 ### Prerequisites

 1. Install AWS CLI v2
-2. Create an AWS IAM user to run Terraform from a local device
+2. Create an AWS IAM user
 3. Install Terraform

 ---